The Gilded Lily (1935 film): Plot

 That night while comforting Marilyn over drinks at the Gingham Café, Peter decides to capitalize on the publicity and her newfound celebrity.
 He works out a deal with the owner who gives Marilyn a job as a singer and dancer at the café—even though she cannot sing or dance.
 After a few singing and dancing lessons and a massive promotional campaign, Marilyn opens to a packed house.
 Despite her lack of talent, her self-effacing manner wins laughs from the audience who are completely won over by her innocence and charm.
-Through Peter's clever management and publicity stunts, the "No" Girl becomes a household name and a nightclub star, with her image appearing on billboards, posters, and front page newspaper articles across the country.
+Through Peter's clever management and publicity stunts, the "No" Girl becomes a household name and a nightclub star, with her image appearing on billboards, posters, and front-page newspaper articles across the country.

 Despite her fame and popularity, Marilyn is unable to forget her feelings for Charles.
 Needing to know how he really feels about her, Marilyn travels to London to perform her nightclub act.
 During one performance, she sees Charles in the audience; after sharing a romantic dance together, they agree to renew their relationship.
 A brokenhearted Peter graciously bows out of her life and returns to America so she can be happy.
 Later he sends her a box of popcorn as a reminder of their friendship.

 Meanwhile, life with Charles is not as perfect as Marilyn had envisioned.
 Having spent months reading about The No Girl in the papers, he's more interested in her celebrity than in their love—unlike Peter, Charles never got to fully know the real Marilyn, who is now hopelessly obscured by the fake one.
 Charles invites her to go away with him to the country for a week—implying she might become his mistress, or at least the press would assume as much, which is precisely what he wants.
 She invites some American reporters to her flat, announces that she's "going home to sit on a bench and eat popcorn", and Charles is now stuck with a second public jilting, real this time, which he accepts ruefully.

 Back in New York on a snowy Thursday night, Marilyn rushes through crowds of her admirers and makes her way to the library bench.
-Peter, having forgotten his wallet in his haste, gets roughed up by both his cab driver and a popcorn vender—but still arrives with his popcorn, and they pick up right where they left off, happily observing the world around them—only this time punctuated with a kiss.
+Peter, having forgotten his wallet in his haste, gets roughed up by both his cab driver and a popcorn vendor—but still arrives with his popcorn, and they pick up right where they left off, happily observing the world around them—only this time punctuated with a kiss.